-If you’ve ever been to a tradeshow, you know there’s no time to rest, let alone think about marketing lead generation.
-But of course, that’s the end goal.
+If you’ve ever been to a tradeshow, you know there’s no time to rest, let alone think about B2B lead generation.
+But of course, lead generation is always the end goal.
 So, what can you do?

-Keep this trade show lead generation checklist in mind:
+Keep this lead generation conference checklist in mind:

 Send a pre-conference email to other attendees

 Do you have a list of companies attending the tradeshow?
 If so, reach out!
 Let them know how excited you are, and provide a brief introduction.
-For instance, include a few bullet points on how you can help, as well as your booth number, and other details if your company is planning to host any giveaways, networking events or speaking sessions.
+For instance, include a few bullet points on how you can help, as well as your booth number, and other details.
+For example, send a pre-conference email if your company is planning to host any giveaways, networking events, or speaking sessions.

 Now, this may not be the most creative outreach strategy.
 But it’s an important step for marketing lead generation, especially if people are not already familiar with your company.
-As a result, you can even set up in-person appointments with key prospects.
+You can even set up in-person appointments with key prospects prior to the event.

 Reach out and promote your presence through social channels